roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

-# Firestore Database Setup and Structure for TeamEase
+# Firestore Database Setup and Structure for iiCaptain

-This guide explains how to set up your Firestore database in the Firebase console and outlines the data structure that the TeamEase application is designed to work with.
+This guide explains how to set up your Firestore database in the Firebase console and outlines the data structure that the iiCaptain application is designed to work with.

 ## 1. Creating Firestore Database in Firebase Console